 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
-Separate statements for each fund category - governmental and proprietary - are presented.
-The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
-There are no remaining governmental and enterprise funds reported as non-major funds.
+The emphasis of fund financial statements is on the governmental funds.
+There are no remaining governmental funds reported as non-major funds.

 Governmental Funds.
 Governmental funds are those used to account for the Town's expendable financial resources and related liabilities (except those accounted for in proprietary or agency funds).